junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Bobby meets his eyes, giving him a nod and a tight smile, "Welcome back, Dean."
 Throwing a glance in Cas's direction, he adds, "Looks like your angel found you, like he promised."

-Dean nods, glancing back at Cas.
+Dean nods, glancing back at Cas as well.
+The black goo dripping from Cas's fingertips slowly forms a small black puddle on the floor.

 "He ain't looking so hot though.
 Any new problem we need to handle?"
 Bobby asks with an unsurprised annoyed look.

 Dean doesn't even bother to look surprised or offended at that.
 "Yeah, about that..."

 Sam doesn't shift his gaze or aim at Cas since the two of them fly in.
-The black goo dripping from Cas's fingertips slowly forms a small black puddle on the floor.

 "What are you?"
 Sam demands coldly.